The Best Kindness Books for Kids

-Our favorite books about kindness
+Our favorite kindness books for kids

-The Gift of Nothing
+- The Gift of Nothing

-Wilfred Gordon Macdonald Partridge (Picture Puffin)
+- Wilfred Gordon Macdonald Partridge (Picture Puffin)

-The Lion & the Mouse
+- The Lion & the Mouse

-Toot & Puddle
+- Toot & Puddle

-The Giving Tree
+- The Giving Tree

-A Sick Day for Amos McGee
+- A Sick Day for Amos McGee

-To Kill a Mockingbird
+- To Kill a Mockingbird

-Number the Stars
+- Number the Stars

-The House of Sixty Fathers
+- The House of Sixty Fathers

-Anne Frank: The Diary of a Young Girl
+- Anne Frank: The Diary of a Young Girl